sergiofasilva/object-state-history/README.md

 The `history` parameter is an optional parameter in the `ObjectStateHistory` class that allows you to initialize an object with a list containing the history of previous changes.
 See <a href="#using-history">Using history</a> chapter.

-- The `history` parameter shou`d be an array of history items.
+- The `history` parameter should be an array of history items.
 - If the `history` parameter is not set, the object will be initialized without any previous history.

 ##### options